cwainwright/think-inside-the-box/README.md

 ```

 For playability, corridors along the edges of rooms must have double-space width to prevent NPC characters from blocking the way.
-In addition, entrances must have an empty space of at least 3×2 in front (to prevent edge cases where after entering, the player gets trapped in a corner by the NPC)
+In addition, entrances must have an empty space of at least 3×2 in front (to prevent edge cases where after entering, the player gets trapped in a corner by the NPC).

 ### Adding or Changing Questions